by NOËL COWARD directed by TOM LITTLER

 In a luxury Swiss hotel suite in the 1960s, three separate stories unfold:

-OT Artistic Director Tom Littler returns to Coward, following his landmark revival of Tonight at 8.30.
-Choose between the full-length A Song at Twilight or the double-bill of Shadows of the Evening and Come into the Garden, Maud – or see all three plays in a single day to celebrate the final flourish of Coward’s glittering career.
+Choose between the full-length A Song at Twilight or the double-bill of Shadows of the Evening and Come into the Garden, Maud – or see all three plays in a single day to celebrate Coward’s glittering career (see schedule below for days on which you can see all three plays).

 Show Info